sundios/alt-text-image-recognition/README.md

 # Image recognition Alt text Generator

-This Python script get the top 15 images on a URL and check the current alt text and the scans each image URL and recommends a new alt text based on what Google vision API see.
+This Python script helps you with alternative text for images on your site.
+The way Google indexes images for SEO is by reading the alt text of the image.
+This script uses Google Vision API to recommend you alt text on your site.
+It can be current images with alt text or images without alt text.

 ## Installation